emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 * P_MAX = A_MAX = min(2<sup>131 - tag_length</sup>, 2<sup>36</sup> - 48)

 This implies that the worst-case forgery probability is bounded by ≈ 1 / 2<sup>tag_length</sup> for all permitted plaintext and associated data lengths {{Nyberg}}.

-Like {{RFC5116}}, AES-GCM-SST and Rijndael-GCM-SST require a fixed nonce length (N_MIN = N_MAX): 96 bits for AES-GCM-SST and 224 bits for Rijndael-GCM-SST.

 The V_MAX constraint ensures that the Bernstein bound factor satisfies δ ≈ 1 for AES-GCM-SST in protocols where P_MAX + A_MAX ≈ 2<sup>16</sup>, such as QUIC {{RFC9000}}, and always δ ≈ 1 for Rijndael-GCM-SST.
 In addition to bounding δ, the Q_MAX constraint establishes a minimum complexity for distinguishing attacks and an upper bound on the fraction of plaintext bits recoverable by an attacker.